Datanizze/NodeBot/README.md

 * Clone this repo
 * enter repo directory
 * `npm install`
-* change app.js config (since config hardcoded there at the moment)
+* `cp config.sample.js config.js`
+* change config.js to reflect your wishes
 * start with `node app`

 ## What can it do?